rally-dfs/rly-network-mobile-sdk/README.md

 Want to see a working example of an app using the SDK?
 We provide a basic mobile app that can be found in `/example`.
 This app shows how to create & store a rly account, register the new account, and transfer RLY to a new address.

-To run the example do the following from the top level of this repo.

 **Make Sure you have all required React Native deps installed**

 [react native start guide](https://reactnative.dev/docs/environment-setup)

 **Install dependencies**

+To run the example do the following *from the top level of this repo*.

 `yarn install`